mako-framework/docs/01_getting_started/05_upgrading.md

 --------------------------------------------------------

 This guide takes you through the steps needed to migrate from Mako `5.7.x` to `6.0.x`.
+You should also take a look at the changelog for a full list of changes to internal classes and methods.

 --------------------------------------------------------